MFerretti27/Scoreboard/README.md

             - This can be done individually for when currently playing and when no team is playing.
         - How often the scoreboard should update new information.
             - This is only when no team is playing.
 If a team is playing it will update every few seconds to ensure the most information is captured and displayed.
 (Set delay if this is too fast and ahead of TV).
-        - How long team information should be displayed once game is over.
+        - How long team information should be displayed once game is over (until new information on upcoming game overwrites it).

 ## Scoreboard Screen
 -   Home team will always display on the right.
--	Scoreboard will prioritize games playing meaning if a game is finished/scheduled for later it won't display until no games are currently playing (Can be changed in settings).
+-	Scoreboard will prioritize live games currently playing meaning if a game is finished/scheduled for later it won't display until there are no live games for slected teams (Can be changed in settings).
 -	Scoreboard will always display team logos, score, game time/game status and teams names.
--	Other generic elements below can be displayed or not displayed based of settings:
+-	Generic elements below for all teams can be displayed or not displayed based of settings:
     -	Team season record.
     -	Betting Odds MoneyLine/OverUnder/Spread before the game has started.
     -	Venue of where game is being played before the game has started (stadium name).
     -	Date of when game finished.
     -	Series information for sports play a series of games (MLB, NBA, NHL).
-    -	The broadcast network game is on, only if its national broadcast not local one.
+    -	A broadcast network logo that game is on, only if its national broadcast not local one.
+    -   A image showing that the current game is a playoff/champainship game.
 -	Sports specific elements can be displayed or not displayed based off settings:
     -	MLB
           -	Last pitch thrown.